 …Kendrick winning the World Series over the cheating Houston Astros…

 …brought Washington something that had happened only once before, 95 years earlier.

 The Nats returned home from Houston, conquering heroes and had a glorious parade.
-They stepped in it a bit, and then begun the shortest offseason in DC baseball history…
+They stepped in it a bit (The Undefeated), and then begun the shortest offseason in DC baseball history…

 …and then it wasn’t.